 - 1. Either work with the rear outriggers over a pit or raise the rear of the truck so that there is at least 36" of clearance from the bottom of the outrigger shoes. - 2.
-Extend outrigger leg 1" and shut off power.
-Move control handles to relieve trapped pressure. - 3.
+Extend outrigger leg 1" and shut off power. - 3.
 Tag and disconnect cylinder hoses.
 Cap hoses and fittings on cylinder. - 4.
-Support the inner leg while removing the upper pin. - 5.
+Support the outrigger inner leg while removing the upper pin. - 5.
 Swing cylinder inward to rest against inner leg.
 Carefully lower inner leg out of housing. - 6.
 Remove lower pin snap rings and pin.
 Using a hoist, pull the cylinder out of the inner leg.